yildirimyigit/cnep/README.md

     1. Files with .ipynb extension are good for inspection & visualization
     2. Files with .py extension are used to run the code on a remote server (an HPC, for example).

-If you use the code in your work, kindly consider citing https://arxiv.org/abs/2402.08424
+If you use the code in your work, kindly consider citing:
+Y. Yildirim and E. Ugur, "Conditional Neural Expert Processes for Learning Movement Primitives From Demonstration," in IEEE Robotics and Automation Letters, vol. 9, no. 12, pp. 10732-10739, Dec.
+2024, doi: 10.1109/LRA.2024.3477169.